habibcomsats/NVFlare/examples/federated_statistics/df_stats/README.md

 if the number of record less than min_count, the job will fail.

-To generate histogram, user need to provide the range of the histogram for each feature; or rely on the NVFlare to estimate the histogram range based on features local min, max values.
+To generate histogram, user need to provide the range of the histogram for each feature; or rely on the Flare to estimate the histogram range based on features local min, max values.

 To avoid real user's private data from min/max values, the data privacy policy will be applied to add some noise to min and max values before they are returned to FL Server